 In December 2016, we entered into an amendment to our revolving credit facility, which, among other things, increased the aggregate committed amount available to us from \$450 million to \$525 million and extended the maturity date to December 2021.
 The credit facility includes a \$300 million sub-limit for letters of credit.
 Under certain circumstances, we have the ability to increase the facility by the greater of \$250 million or such amount as would not cause our secured leverage ratio to exceed a specified level.
-Borrowings under this facility bear interest at LIBOR plus a margin of 1.5% as of June 30, 2017, but this margin can range from 1.25% to 2.0% based on our consolidated net leverage ratio as defined in the credit facility.
+Borrowings under this facility bear interest at LIBOR plus a margin of 1.50% as of June 30, 2018, but this margin can range from 1.25% to 2.0% based on our consolidated net leverage ratio as defined in the credit facility.
 Letters of credit reduce the amount available to borrow by their face value.
-The unused portion of the facility bears a commitment fee of 0.20% as of June 30, 2017, but this fee can range from 0.20% to 0.30% based on our consolidated net leverage ratio as defined in the credit facility.
-Letters of credit reduce the amount available to borrow by their face value.
-The unused portion of the facility bears a commitment fee of 0.20% as of June 30, 2017, but this fee can range from 0.20% to 0.30% based on our consolidated net leverage ratio as defined in the credit facility.
-Our borrowings under the credit agreement are guaranteed by certain of our U.S.-based subsidiaries and are secured by substantially all of our and certain subsidiaries' assets.
-The agreement contains various representations and warranties, affirmative, negative and financial covenants and conditions of default customary for financing agreements of this type.
-As of June 30, 2017, there was \$103.0 million of borrowings outstanding under the revolving credit facility and \$18.3 million outstanding under the letters-of-credit sub-facility.
-Available borrowed uring the term.
-Although the principal amount of each revolving loan is due and payable in full on the maturity date, we have the right to repay each revolving loan in principal is September 1, 2022.
-The Notes bear interest at the rate of 1.25% and are payable in cash semiannually in arrears on each March 1 and September 1, commencing on September 1, 2017.
-The Notes are senior unsecured obligations and rank senior in right of payment to any of our indebtedness that is expressly subordinated in right of payment to the Notes; equal in right of payment to any of our unsecured indebtedness that is not so subordinated; effectively junior in right of payment to any of our secured indebtedness to the extent of the value of the assets securing such indebtedness; and structurally junior to all indebtedness and other liabilities (including trade payables) of OSI Systems, Inc. and our subsidiaries, as well as any of the existing and future indebtedness that may be guaranteed by our subsidiaries to the extent of such guarantee, including the guarantees of certain of our subsidiaries under our existing revolving credit facility.
-The proceeds from the issuance of the Notes in this offering in privately negotiated transactions concurrently with this offering.
-The remaining net proceeds from the issuance of \$245 million were used to repay a portion of the amount outstanding under our revolving credit facility.
+The unused portion of the facility bears a commitment fee of 0.20% as of June 30, 2018, but this fee can range from 0.20% to 0.30% based on our consolidated net leverage ratio as defined in the credit facility.
+Our borrowings under the credit agreement are guaranteed by certain of our U.S. based subsidiaries and are secured by substantially all of our and certain of our subsidiaries' assets.
+The agreement contains various representations and warranties, affirmative, negative and financial covenants and conditions of default.
+As of June 30, 2018, there was \$113.0 million of borrowings outstanding under the revolving credit facility and \$58.2 million outstanding under the letters of credit sub facility.
+The amount available to borrow under the credit facility as of June 30, 2018 was \$353.8 million.
+Loan amounts under the revolving credit facility may be borrowed, repaid and re-borrowed during the term.
+Although the principal amount of each revolving loan is due and payable in full on the maturity date, we have the right to repay each revolving loan in whole or in part from time to time without penalty.
+It is our practice to routinely borrow and repay several times per year under this revolving facility.
+Therefore, borrowings under the credit facility are included in current liabilities.
+As of June 30, 2018, we are in compliance with all covenants under this credit facility.